-Now that you comprehend that Jamaicans are indeed good at sprinting, let’s take a look at some of the factors that make them so good at the sport.
+Now that you comprehend that Jamaicans are indeed good at sprinting, let’s take a look at some of the factors that make them so good at the sport, and no it’s not due to Blue Mountain Coffee coming from Jamaica.
 Some of the reasons are intrinsic while others have more to do with the environment.

 Let’s take a look at the intrinsic (biological) factors first:

 There have been studies by the University of Glasgow and others on this gene and most agree that the ACTN3 gene is found in more than 70% of the people living in this tiny West African nation.
 This gene is known to produce a protein that enhances sprint performance.
 Many believe that the aluminum in the mother’s diet promotes the gene’s activity and that’s why most Jamaicans are born with the “right” genetic makeup for sprinting.